codeml-workshop/codeml2025/_pages/about.md

 However, there are often overlooked issues around the sustainability of long-term projects, the reliability of software, and proper academic acknowledgment of long-term maintenance and contributions.
-This workshop aims to identify and discuss strategies for successful and sustainable open-source development in machine learning while also proposing possible solutions to the challenges mentioned above.
+The CODEML workshop at [ICML](https://icml.cc/) aims to identify and discuss strategies for successful and sustainable open-source development in machine learning while also proposing possible solutions to the challenges mentioned above.
 In addition, this workshop will serve as a platform to provide academic and community recognition of efforts from open-source contributors in the field.